 It was initially, appointed part time (1963) as Assistant professor to the discipline and then, full-time Assistant (1968).
-From 1971 Dr. Gherdan worked as Lecturer and holder of the Nutritional diseases and toxicoses discipline (1972-1973).
+From 1971 Dr. Gherdan worked as Lecturer and course titular of the Nutritional diseases and toxicoses discipline (1972-1973).

-From year 1973 until 1981, Dr. Gherdan was holding also the course of Veterinary toxicology, when discipline was taken by Mrs. Dr. Alexandra Trif.
+From year 1973 until 1981, Dr. Gherdan was given also the course of Veterinary toxicology, when discipline was taken by Dr. Alexandra Trif.

 From this time it is to remember the textbook: Toxicology and toxicoses, written together with the professors: Suteanu (Bucharest), Ghergariu (Cluj) and Popescu (Iasi).
 With the retirement of Prof. Vintan, in 1974, Dr. Gherdan, took the course of Veterinary pharmacology, becoming the head of the discipline until 1997.